nextstrain/nextclade_data/docs/dataset-creation-guide.md

 Once a dataset is created, it can be shared with other users via the Nextclade data repository or a separate Github repository.
 Please consult the [Nextclade dataset creation guide](dataset-creation-guide.md) for further information on how you can share your dataset using the Nextstrain dataset repository.

+This page provides a detailed walk-through on how to put together a Nextclade dataset.
+Answers to [Frequently Asked Questions](#faqs) is provided below.

 ## Recommended prerequisites

 - Knowledge of command line bioinformatics